 Common types of driver error include:

-Common examples of trucking company negligence include:
+Common examples of trucking company negligence with regard to its drivers include:

-However, if a motor vehicle accident is caused by the driver of a commercial vehicle, the individual who sustains personal injuries as a result of the accident, likely would not be subject to the limitation of lawsuit, even if that is what they had chosen on their own policy of automobile insurance.
+However, if the driver of a commercial vehicle causes a motor vehicle accident, the individual who sustains personal injuries as a result of the accident likely would not be subject to the limitation on lawsuit, even if that is what they had chosen on their own policy of automobile insurance.

 Common types of evidence used in truck accident cases include:

-If your truck accident case succeeds, you may receive financial compensation for the following damages and more:
+If your truck accident case succeeds, you may receive financial compensation for the following damages:

-The attorneys at Cerussi & Gunn, located in Monmouth County, NJ, are familiar with the New Jersey and Federal Motor Carrier Safety Regulations, and have handled numerous cases involving commercial trucks and vehicles.
+The attorneys at Cerussi & Gunn, located in Monmouth County, NJ, are familiar with the New Jersey and Federal Motor Carrier Safety Regulations and have handled numerous cases involving commercial trucks and vehicles.

 At Cerussi & Gunn, we have the experience to handle your case against a trucking company whose driver’s negligence or its own negligence causes a motor vehicle accident that causes you injury.
 The NJ trucking accident lawyers at Cerussi & Gunn will be able to answer your questions and properly prepare your case.

-Call Cerussi & Gunn at (732) 936-9920 or contact us online anytime and we will get back to you as soon as possible.
+Call Cerussi & Gunn at (732) 936-9920 or contact us online anytime, and we will get back to you as soon as possible.